 - Awards can't be used for courses taken after the student completes a bachelor's degree.

-- The student must meet the eligibility requirements to receive federal financial aid based on the college's Satisfactory Academic Progress (SAP) policy beginning in 2012-13 and thereafter.
+- The student must meet the eligibility requirements to receive federal financial aid based on the college's Satisfactory Academic Progress (SAP) policy.

 - Any Oklahoma's Promise student suspended from a college for more than one semester for conduct reasons will lose the scholarship permanently.